dvmbfairy/lucretia/README.md

 Critique of Suicide of Lucretia
 ===============================
-Suicide of Lucretia by ???? <--- fill this in
+Suicide of Lucretia by Luca Cambiaso

 to do
 -----
-- [ ] alberti-syle critique
+- [x] alberti-syle critique
-- [ ] secondary sources
+- [x] secondary sources
 - [ ] make website
-- [ ] not even past write up

 helpful links
 -------------